streamsets/sample-pipelines/Data Collector/Salesforce CDC to Snowflake/README.md

 ### Step 2: Import the pipeline

-Click the down arrow next to the "Create New Pipeline" and select "Import Pipeline From Archive".
+Click the up arrow in the Pipelines list to start the import process.

 ![Step 2](images/SalesforcetoSnowflake_step2.png "Import the Pipeline")

-Click "Browse" and locate the pipeline file you just downloaded, click "OK", then click "Import"
+Select 'Archive File', enter a Commit Message, then click "Browse File" and locate the pipeline file you just downloaded and select it.
+Click "Import"
 ![Step 2a](images/SalesforcetoSnowflake_step2a.png "Import the Pipeline")

 ### Step 3: Configure the parameters

-Click on the pipeline you just imported to open it and click on the "Parameters" tab and fill in the appropriate information for your environment.
+Click on the pipeline you just imported to open it and click on the "Show Advanced Options" then select the "Parameters" tab and fill in the appropriate information for your environment.

 **Important:** *The pipeline template uses the most common default settings for things like the region, staging location, etc. All of these are configurable and if you need to change those, you can opt to not use the built-in parameters and choose the appropriate settings yourself.
 Please refer to the documentation listed in this document for all the available options.*